Buying vs Renting a Home

 The real estate collapse in 2007 showed us that home prices can suffer major declines.
 Before buying a home, consider how your finances would be affected if your home’s value increased slowly or not at all.
 Understand that buying a house with the intent of it serving as an investment can be risky.
 Do your research.
 Though houses do generally go up in value, they don’t always.
 It can help to think of your home as a place to live not just an investment.

-Make an accurate comparison between the financial impact of renting and buying by factoring in the complete costs of homeownership–not just mortgage versus rent payments–as well as how owning would affect your taxes.
+Make an accurate comparison between the financial impact of renting and buying by factoring in the complete costs of homeownership–not just mortgage versus rent payments.
 A rent vs. buy comparison can be done using the price-to-rent ratio, which is calculated by dividing the home value by the annual rent amount.
 If this number is less than 20, buying may be a better option for you.
 Conversely, if it is greater than 20, renting might be best.
 You can find online rent vs. buy calculators that let you plug in your own numbers to see the difference that buying or renting has on your long-term finances.

 There are benefits and drawbacks to each option.
 Both are major financial and lifestyle decisions and there isn’t a right answer for everyone.
 Before signing a mortgage or lease, weigh the benefits and drawbacks of each choice.